openenergymonitor/HeatpumpMonitor/selectingheatmeter.md

 - Ultrasonic
 - Not compatible with glycol (to our knowledge)
 - Power supply: **Mains AC** and battery powered options.
-- Technical description pdf does suggest long battery lifetimes with wired MBUS at 10s data rates (https://products.kamstrup.com/index.php#)
+- Technical description pdf does suggest long battery lifetimes with wired MBUS at 10s data rates (https://products.kamstrup.com/index.php#) "By using M-Bus, the meter obtains a battery lifetime of up to 16 years with meter readings via the module every 10 seconds.  "
 - Flow measurement cycle: 1s (fast), 4s (normal), 1-4s (adaptive)
 - Temperature measurement cycle: 4s (fast), 32s (normal), 4-64s (adaptive)